Vyral/base-template/_posts/2019-06-27-agent-spotlight-ben-shamrokh.md

 {% include youtube.html %}

-We’re continuing our agent spotlight series today with rockstar agent Ben Shamrokh.
+We’re continuing our Agent Spotlight Series today with rockstar agent Ben Shamrokh.

 Ben was born and raised here in the Twin Cities and has lived here all his life. **His dad was a driving force behind his career in real estate** and worked as a real estate broker before him.
 Now Ben has followed in his footsteps.